ieg-dhr/DigiKAR_Projektseminar/information.md

 <h2>Persons studied in the project</h2>

 <p>The early modern clerics whose biographies the students have researched for this project held offices in the cathedral chapter of the Prince-Bishopric of Mainz (in present-day Germany).
 Initially, the students' research also included laymen who held cathedral prebends, but the final focus of the project was placed on <strong>fourteen provosts of the cathedral</strong> ("Dompröbste") active between 1650 and 1800.</p>
 <p>The names in the table below are linked to the data collected for each person in CSV format, which can be opened with any text editor, EXCEL or Google Sheets.
-To re-use our data in maps of your own, you can download the same data in <a href="https://geojson.org/">GeoJSON format</a> from the <a href="https://geojson.org/">XXXXX directory</a>.
+To re-use our data in maps of your own, you can download the same data in <a href="https://geojson.org/">GeoJSON format</a> from the <a href="./GeoJSON layers">GeoJSON layers directory</a>.
 GeoJSON is a widely used format for encoding a variety of geographic data structures, e.g. point geometries, lines and polygons.
 The GeoJSON files shared here can be loaded in a mapping tool like <strong>QGIS</strong> for further spatial exploration and the creation of new maps.</p>

  <table width="90%">
   <tr>